Sharon Franke/CNN Underscored

 Although certainly not a deal breaker, the Cuisinart’s large, blunt and wide spout may disappoint people who regularly drink pour-over coffees, or otherwise require slow, higher-precision pouring.
 We had no issues using it to dispense water into mugs generally, but you can’t pour as slowly and carefully as you can with a gooseneck kettle.

-The best gooseneck electric kettle: Willow & Everett Gooseneck Electric Kettle
+Best gooseneck electric kettle: Willow & Everett Gooseneck Electric Kettle

 Alex Arpaia/CNN Underscored

-The Willow & Everett comes with the features you’d expect from a top-performing kettle, including five preset heat settings and a keep warm function that maintains your chosen temperature for up to half an hour.
+The Willow & Everett comes with the features you’d expect from a top-performing kettle, including five preset heat settings and a keep-warm function that maintains your chosen temperature for up to half an hour.
 Like the Cuisinart, each preset temperature displays a legend describing what beverage it’s best suited for.
 We preferred the Willow & Everett’s preset temperature settings because they let us prepare drinks without the fussiness of dealing with the more granular settings available on the more customizable kettles such as the Fellow Stagg.

 Alex Arpaia/CNN Underscored